 Loud & Quiet ‘gorgeous detail….Liza Bec’s fluttering clarinet flourishes….provide both height and depth’

-TeamRock: ‘hugely talented….her voice was truly unique, and when you added her abilities on the saxophone, keyboard and recorder to the mix throughout the set, you had a potent combination’
+TeamRock: ‘hugely talented…. their voice was truly unique, and when you added their abilities on the saxophone, keyboard and recorder to the mix throughout the set, you had a potent combination’

-Introduced to both science and music at an extremely early age, Liza achieved Grade Eight Distinction on the recorder at the age of 12 and made her concerto debut with the band of the Royal Marines at the same age.
-The first person in their family to attend university, they studied Geology at the University of Oxford she completed a Masters in classical Clarinet Performance at Trinity College of Music, London, where she was awarded a Distinction and the Hambleton Clarinet Prize.
+Introduced to both science and music at an extremely early age, Liza achieved Grade Eight Distinction on the recorder at the age of 12 and made their concerto debut with the band of the Royal Marines at the same age.
+The first person in their family to attend university, they studied Geology at the University of Oxford they completed a Masters in classical Clarinet Performance at Trinity College of Music, London, where they were awarded a Distinction and the Hambleton Clarinet Prize.

 They had only been performing professionally for a short time when they were diagnosed with a rare form of epilepsy, triggered by playing certain patterns of notes.
 Having worked extensively with Live Music Now! and Music in Hospitals, Liza was inspired to study medicine at King’s College London.
 They gained a place on the highly competitive Graduate Entry programme, qualifying as a doctor in 2011.

 Alongside their medical studies they re-learnt how to play, focusing on improvisation in order to bypass the glitches in their brain.
 Solo EP and short story ‘Beyond the Blonde’ was released on limited edition vinyl in May 2018.
 Liza was funded by Help Musicians UK Fusion Fund in 2018-19 to produce Innervate, a short story and AV installation about their experience of music triggered epilepsy.